olderdissen/pdf-api/readme.md

 more examples can be found in manual-pages of **pdflib**. keep in mind that some functions may work different than in the original **pdflib**.

+## requirements ##

+there are no special requirements to run this script except php. it could be useful to have **convert** installed for more image support.

 ## note ##

 the precision of floating-numbers, for **sprintf** and such functions, is set to one digit.